awsandy/cloud9-tunnel-desktop/README.md

 ----

 ### 3. Check your permissions

-Ensure you have these permissions for your IAM user or role:
+Ensure you have these permissions for your IAM user or role you use on your local machine:

 ```json
 {